My version: Paperback

 Like I say, despite the tale being told like it’s got a gun to its head, I do detect a little compassion hidden under all Bishop’s scar tissue.
 Compassion might be a weakness in his world, but he does almost develop a conscience, of sorts.
 Perhaps, beneath all the grime and under all the cuts and scars, bullets and bruises, there does lurk an idealistic policeman.
 Is this why he chooses to keep going?
 Why he chooses not to take the money and the easy – less painful – way out.
 Even if that is the hard choice.
 If nothing else, Dark City Blue is about Bishop’s choices.
 Between doing right by your colleagues, and doing right in the ‘wrong’ way.
 Choosing how far to go wrong, to do the right thing.
 I think ultimately, the key to Bishop’s character, why he chooses to do what he does, might lie with his daughter.
 Them finding each other and Bishop maybe wanting to prove to her he wasn’t such a bad father-figure to have found after all.

-Actually, I read Dark City Blue on my iPhone Kindle app and I did think that at the end of this book there should perhaps be a sign ‘now wash your hands.’
-I cleaned the screen of my iPhone, just in case.
+At the end of this book there should perhaps be a sign ‘now wash your hands.’

 It is an unsettling story, if reality is really like this.
 But compulsive because of it.
 And a lot of fun.